MatheLi/Fall_Detection_App_AI/posts/Second_model.md

   ```
 ## Conect two files
 We have to connect two files because we want to create 2000 single files of one file.
-Each one start with another timestamp.
+Each one starts with another timestamp.
 ```
 def daten_verarbeitung(last_data,last_data2):
     test_data=[]